Privacy Notice

 By phone: 0131 466 5006

-You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
+You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK regulator for data protection issues (www.ico.org.uk).
+However, before doing so please make sure you have first made your complaint to us or asked us for clarification if there is something you do not understand.
+The ICO will expect you to have done this before reviewing your complaint.
+You can find our complaints procedure at Complaints information – Castle Community Bank.
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 3. Privacy notice